 Impact

-A command injection vulnerability (CWE-78) exists in TP‑Link TL‑WR802N v4, TL‑WR841N v14, and TL‑WR840N v6 due to improper neutralization of special elements used in an OS command.
-The router configuration import function allows an authenticated attacker to upload a crafted configuration file that triggers the execution of arbitrary OS commands with root privileges during port‑trigger processing.
-Successful exploitation results in complete device compromise.
+A command injection flaw exists in TP‑Link TL‑WR802N v4, TL‑WR841N v14, and TL‑WR840N v6 routers due to improper neutralization of special elements used in an OS command.
+An authenticated attacker who can log into the router’s administration interface can upload a crafted configuration file that is processed during port‑trigger processing, causing arbitrary OS commands to execute with root privileges.
+Successful exploitation permits full device compromise, allowing the attacker to control the router at the system level.

 Affected Systems